-The Master of Laws (LL.M.) degree is awarded upon the satisfactory completion of a program of study approved by the LLM Director.
-All LLM candidates must complete a minimum of 24 semester hours of course work.
-Of those 24 credit hours, all LL.M. candidates must complete the following required courses: (a) Introduction to American Law; (b) One common-law course (Torts, Contracts or Property), with a grade of "C" or better; (c) One course satisfying the Upper-Level Writing Requirement.
+The Master of Laws (LL.M.) degree is awarded upon the satisfactory completion of a program of study approved by the LL.M.
+Director.
+All LL.M. candidates must complete a minimum of 24 semester hours of coursework.
+Of those 24 credit hours, all LL.M. candidates must complete the following required courses: (a) Introduction to American Law; (b) one common-law course (Torts, Contracts or Property), with a grade of "C" or better; (c) one course satisfying the Upper-Level Writing Requirement.

 If an LL.M. student plans to take the Ohio Bar Exam (or another state's Bar Exam) the student must complete a total of 30 credits.
-Out of those 30 credits, the student must take 20 credits from a list approved by the Ohio Supreme Court (http://www.supremecourt.ohio.gov/AttySvcs/admiss ions/foreignApGuidelines.pdf.).
-CSU College of Law also requires the following courses for LL.M. students seeking to take the bar exam: (a) Introduction to American Law (b) two semesters of Legal Writing (c) Legal Professions.
+Out of those 30 credits, the student must take 20 credits from a list approved by the Ohio Supreme Court also requires the following courses for LL.M. students seeking to take the bar exam: (a) Introduction to American Law, (b) two semesters of Legal Writing, and (c) Legal Professionalism and Ethics.